PAC Learning

 Why this is important

 The answer, of course, is that we don’t know for sure the models will work as intended.
 We train models on an available dataset, and then hope that the model’s performance on a portion of that dataset is representative on however that model will be used out in the wild.
-This can fail spectacularly, though: A recent project called called Gender Shades by Joy Buolamwini et al. at the Massachusetts Institute of Technology discovered that commercial gender classification systems have less than one percent error on lighter-skinned males, and up to 35% error on darker-skinned females, presumably because they were trained on datasets that were biased towards light-skinned males.
-Because the training sets were imbalanced and not representative of the general population, the tool performed much worse in practice than we can imagine its creators assumed it would perform.
+If a model is deployed out in the world in a way that it will face very different data than the data it is trained on, then it could perform much worse than it was observed performing during training.

 It is important for the general public to understand that machine learning algorithms make mistakes.
 And it is crucial for decision makers to understand why machine learning models can perform worse when deployed in the real world, so that they can make informed decisions about deploying these models in high-risk environments.
 In hindsight, it might seem obvious that the training data of facial recognition algorithms could lead to a bias in a deployed system.
 PAC learning, however, will provide us foresight to anticipate these types of risks before building a model.
 And this article will illustrate what that means.